AyazRahman/TravelPal/README.md

  ## What I learned

 * Using custom fonts in your app
 * Accessing user's data like camera and photo library
 * Handling different access states like authorized, restricted, denied, notDetermined etc
 * Adding swipe action options to tableview cells
 * Using the Scene doc to provide help screens
+* Using unwind for backward navigation

  ## Resources
  * Font source: Google fonts.
 Fonts used: Display font: Oleo Script, Reading font: Open Sans
  * Selecting Colors: Colormind.io
+ * For creating icons: gravit.io,